Added Support Allows Seniors to BLOSSOM

 • Holistic approach that supports autonomy.

-• A dedicated schedule of activities focussing on mental, physical, sensory, social, and spiritual needs.
+• A dedicated schedule of activities that focus on cognitive, social, physical, sensory, emotional, and spiritual needs.

 • Person-centred program focused on the needs, likes, interest, and health of the resident so that changes can be easily monitored.